codepress/Transifex-Stats/readme.txt

 2. Activate Transifex Stats through the 'Plugins' menu in WordPress
 3. Fill in your Transifex username and password on the settings page.
 4. Go to your page and click the Transifex shortcode button in the toolbar.
-5. Fill in your project slug, like so: [transifex project="admin-columns"].
+5. Fill in your project slug, example: [transifex_stats project="transifex-stats"].
+6. Or use the contributors shortcode, example: [transifex_contributors project="transifex-stats"]
-6. You're done!
+7. You're done!

 == Changelog ==

+= 1.1 =
+Statistics will display immediately
+Added shortcode to display list of contributors of a project, example: [transifex_contributors project="transifex-stats"]

 = 1.0.1 =